 The Sigolsheim necropolis is a military cemetery created by Marshal de Lattre de Tassigny when he proposed to regroup the bodies of the soldiers of the First French Army after the Second World War.

-Located on the hill of "Blutberg", which means "mountain of blood", 1589 soldiers are buried on a surface of 18 285 m², including 792 graves of North African soldiers and 15 graves of Jewish soldiers.
+Located on the hill of "Blutberg", which means "mountain of blood", 1589 soldiers are buried on an area of 18,285 m², including 792 graves of North African soldiers and 15 graves of Jewish soldiers.

 - Altitude : 200m

 - Distance to the nearest station (km) : 10

 - Type of visits proposed : Guided tour for groups with reservation

 Opening times and days are liable to change according to circumstances.
 Please take all the necessary precautions.